citp/privacy-policy-historical/d/da/dav/davidwygant.com.md

 (c) the exact URL or a description of each place where alleged infringing material is located;
 (d) a statement by you that you have a good faith belief that the disputed use has not been authorized by you, your agent, or the law;
 (e) your electronic or physical signature or the electronic or physical signature of the person authorized to act on your behalf; and
-(f) a statement by you made under penalty of perjury, that the information in your notice is accurate, that you are the copyright owner or authorized to act on the copyright owner's behalf
+(f) a statement by you made under penalty of perjury, that the information in your notice is accurate, that you are the copyright owner or authorized to act on the copyright owner’s behalf

 Please also note that under Section 512(f) of the Copyright Act any person who knowingly materially misrepresents that material or activity is infringing may be subject to liability.